-The Johns Hopkins Center for Bioengineering Innovation and Design (CBID) at Johns Hopkins University is the home of David E. Swirnow Master of Science in Bioengineering and Design Program.
-A joint effort of the Whiting School of Engineering and the School of Medicine within the nation’s top Department of Biomedical Engineering, CBID is a highly exclusive, first-of-its-kind graduate program carefully designed to prepare the next generation of leaders in global health innovation and design.
+The Johns Hopkins Center for Bioengineering Innovation and Design (CBID) at Johns Hopkins University is home of the David E. Swirnow Master of Science in Bioengineering and Design Program.
+A joint effort between the Whiting School of Engineering and the School of Medicine, and housed within the nation’s top Department of Biomedical Engineering, CBID is a highly exclusive, first-of-its-kind graduate program carefully designed to prepare the next generation of leaders in global health innovation and design.

 Graduates of this intensive one-year biomedical innovation program join an elite group of researchers and entrepreneurs who are designing and building commercially successful medical devices that address some of the most pressing global health needs.
 CBID graduates are highly valued and engage in disruptive innovation to improve patient care and health care delivery around the globe.